Laser surface velocimeter

 A laser surface velocimeter (LSV) is a non-contact optical speed sensor measuring velocity and length on moving surfaces.
 Laser surface velocimeters use the laser Doppler principle to evaluate the laser light scattered back from a moving object.
 They are widely used for process and quality control in industrial production processes.

+According to J. Cimbala, in the case of laser Doppler velocimeter, the use of the term Doppler is a misnomer because no Doppler shift measurement is involved in the technique.